-- 4. Thereafter, petitioners filed a request for conciliation conference with the Bureau of Mediation and Conciliation Services (BCMS).
-The conciliation conference was held on May 25, 2022.
+- 4. Thereafter, petitioners filed a request for conciliation conference with the Bureau of Conciliation and Mediation Services (BCMS).
+The conciliation conference was held on August 10, 2022.
 At this conference, petitioners provided documentation, for the first time, that substantiated the itemized deductions, including the job expenses, claimed on the return.
-In response, a consent was issued to petitioners allowing the remaining balance of their refund, as reflected in the consent executed by petitioners' representative on May 25, 2022.
-Therefore, petitioners proved that they were entitled to the full \$3,965.00 as originally reported on their 2018 return. - 5.
-On June 24, 2022, petitioners filed the instant petition with the Division of Tax Appeals seeking an award of costs pursuant to Tax Law § 3030.
+After the conciliation conference, the documentation was reviewed, and the refund was allowed in full.
+The consent was issued to petitioners allowing the remaining balance of their refund, as reflected in the consent executed by petitioners' representative on August 10, 2022.
+Therefore, petitioners proved that they were entitled to the full \$2,367.00 as originally reported on their 2018 personal income tax return. - 5.
+On September 9, 2022, petitioners filed the instant petition with the Division of Tax Appeals seeking an award of costs pursuant to Tax Law § 3030.
 They asserted that the Division was not substantially justified in disallowing their itemized deductions because the Division's implementation of the case identification and selection system (CISS) was not in accordance with its regulations.
 Petitioners argued that CISS "changed the procedures or practice requirements" of the Division "for calculating and collecting taxes and issuing personal income tax refunds."
 They further argued that the Division's portrayal of CISS "as an analytical tool used to identify certain tax returns" is inaccurate.
 Rather, if CISS "selects a tax return, that tax return is recalculated" and the New York State standard deduction "is substituted for the itemized deductions claimed on the tax return, thus increasing the tax liability on the return."
-Petitioners claim that the "recalculation of a taxpayer's tax return prior to any correspondence being sent to the taxpayer is not an analytical aid, but a change in the procedure or practice requirements (emphasis added)" of the Division "for calculating and collecting taxes and issuing personal income tax refunds."
-Petitioners asserted that based upon its use of CISS, the Division substituted the New York standard deduction in place of their itemized deductions and refunded only \$1,368.07 of the \$3,965.00 claimed on their 2018 return.
+Petitioners also asserted that the "recalculation of a taxpayer's tax return prior to any correspondence being sent to the taxpayer is not an analytical aid, but a change in the procedure or practice requirements (emphasis added)" of the Division "for calculating and collecting taxes and issuing personal income tax refunds."
+Petitioners argued that the Division created a solution known as CISS Collections that compares each open case with profiles of past similar cases to recommend which cases should be pursued to maximize the amount of revenue collected.
+Petitioners claimed that the Division used this CISS solution to compare their "2018 return to their previous returns of 2015 and 2016, which also subjected [petitioners] to audit."
+Petitioners asserted that based upon its use of CISS, the Division substituted the New York standard deduction in place of their itemized deductions and refunded only \$816.00 of the \$2,367.00 claimed on their 2018 return.

-6. In support their arguments related to the Division's implementation and use of CISS in its partial denial of their refund, petitioners submitted a two-page excerpt of an interview of the Division's former Tax Commissioner Nonie Manion.1

-7. Attached to the petition is an invoice, dated June 15, 2022, from Dean Nasca, CPA, indicating the following dates and charges:
+- 6. In support of their arguments related to the Division's implementation and use of CISS in its partial denial of their refund, petitioners submitted a one-page excerpt from a purported article related to an alleged interview of the Division's former Tax Commissioner Nonie Manion. - 7.
+Attached to the petition is an invoice, dated September 1, 2022, from Dean Nasca, CPA, indicating the following dates and charges: